jerickjoe111/launch-school/JS230/04_libraries.md

 If `[selector]` is omitted or is `null`, the event handler is referred to as _direct_ or _directly-bound_.
 The handler is called every time an event occurs on the selected elements, whether it occurs directly on the element or bubbles from a descendant (inner) element.

 When a `[selector]` is provided, the event handler is referred to as _delegated_.
-The handler is not called when the event occurs directly on the bound element, but only for descendants (inner elements) that match the selector. jQuery bubbles the event from the event target up to the element where the handler is attached.
+The handler is not called when the event occurs directly on the bound element, but only for descendants (inner elements) that match the selector. jQuery bubbles the event from the event target up to the element where the handler is registered.

-We can remove an event handler that were registered using `on()` with the `off()` method.
+We can remove an event handler that was registered (using `on()`) with the `off()` method.
 Calling `off()` with no arguments removes all handlers attached to the elements.
 Specific event handlers can be removed on elements by providing combinations of event names, selectors, or handler function names.
 When multiple filtering arguments are given, all the arguments provided must match for the event handler to be removed.

 We can execute all handlers and behaviors attached to the matched elements for the given event type with the help of the `trigger()` method: